ymirapp/docs/docs/reference/configuration.md

 #### memory

-**type**: `int` **default**: `256` for `website` and `1024` for `console`
+**type**: `int` **default**: `512` for `website` and `1024` for `console`

 The amount of memory used by the Lambda function.
 The `website` function has lower memory needs by default because most memory heavy tasks are handled by the `console` function.
-Both default memory values are the lowest amount possible.
+Both default memory values are the lowest amount possible without impact to performance.
 If you lower them more, there might be issues during your function execution.

 ::: warning Low memory termination
 If a function goes over the memory limit during its execution, it gets terminated automatically.
 So it's important to configure to give it enough memory to execute the worst case scenarios.